Lectio Divina: 14th Sunday in Ordinary Time (A)

-Jesus experiences a great joy when the little ones welcome the message of the Reign, and, spontaneously, he transforms his joy into a prayer of jubilation and thanksgiving to the Father: I bless you, Father, of heaven and of earth, for hiding these things from the learned and the clever and revealing them to mere children.
-Yes, Father, for that is what it pleased you to do.
-The learned, the doctors of that time, had created a series of laws concerning legal purity, which they then imposed on the people in the name of God (Mt 15:" 1-9).
+Jesus experiences a great joy when the little ones welcome the message of the Reign, and, spontaneously, He transforms His joy into a prayer of jubilation and thanksgiving to the Father: I bless You, Father of heaven and of earth, for hiding these things from the learned and the clever and revealing them to mere children.
+Yes, Father, for that is what it pleased You to do.
+The learned, the doctors of that time, had created a series of laws concerning legal purity, which they then imposed on the people in the name of God (Mt 15:1-9).
 They thought that God demanded every single observance, so that the people might acquire peace.
 But the law of love, revealed by Jesus, said otherwise.
-In fact, what matters is not that which we do for God, but rather that which God, in his great love, does for us.
+In fact, what matters is not what we do for God, but rather what God, in His great love, does for us.
 The little ones heard this good news and rejoiced.
 The learned and the doctors could not understand this teaching.
 Today, as then, Jesus is teaching many things to the poor and to the little ones.
 The learned and intelligent would do well to learn at the feet of these little ones.

 In Matthew’s Gospel, the term little ones (elakistoi, mikroi, nepioi) sometimes refers to children and sometimes to a group of people excluded from society.
 It is not easy to distinguish.
 Sometimes, that which one Gospel calls little ones, another Gospel calls children.
-Also, it is not easy to distinguish between that which comes from the time of Jesus and that which is from the time of the communities for whom the Gospels were written.
-But even so, what is clear is the context of exclusion that prevailed then and the image of Jesus as a person who welcomed the little ones that the early communities had of him
+Also, it is not easy to distinguish between what comes from the time of Jesus and what is from the time of the communities for whom the Gospels were written.
+But even so, what is clear is the context of exclusion that prevailed then and the image of Jesus that the early communities had of Him as a person who welcomed the little ones.

 * Matthew 11: 27: The origin of the new Law: the Son who knows the Father

-Jesus, as Son, knows the Father and knows that which the Father wanted when, in times gone by, he had called Abraham and Sarah to form a people or when he entrusted the Law to Moses to form a covenant.
+Jesus, as Son, knows the Father and knows what the Father wanted when, in times gone by, He had called Abraham and Sarah to form a people or when He entrusted the Law to Moses to form a covenant.
 The experience of God as Father helped Jesus to perceive in a new manner the things that God had said in the past.
-It helped him to recognise errors and limitations, where the good news of God was imprisoned by the dominant ideology.
-His intimacy with the Father gave him a new criterion that placed him in direct contact with the author of the Bible.
+It helped Him to recognize errors and limitations, where the good news of God was imprisoned by the dominant ideology.
+His intimacy with the Father gave Him a new criterion that placed Him in direct contact with the author of the Bible.
 Jesus did not move from the letter to the source, but from the source to the letter.
 He sought the meaning at its origin.
 To understand the meaning of a letter, it is important to study the words it contains.
-But Jesus’ friendship with the author of the letter helped him uncover a deeper dimension in those words, which study alone could not reveal.
+But Jesus’ friendship with the author of the letter helped Him to uncover a deeper dimension in those words, which study alone could not reveal.

 * Matthew 11: 28-30